PrairieLearn/PrairieLearn/docs/dev-guide.md

 // > true
 ```

-When using "modern" code that includes Zod-validated queries, you can typically use the `===` operator directly because all IDs are coerced to strings.
+"Modern" queries that use Zod validation will automatically coerce all IDs to strings.
+If you're confident that data on both sides of the comparison is coming from a Zod-validated query, you can use the `===` operator directly.